Introduction

 Image via @hassanhajjaj_larache

-Specific recurring subjects in his work include Gnawa musicians like Asmaa Hamzaoui and Khadija Lgnawaia, both of whom appear in the My Rock Stars and My Maroc Stars series, dressed in Hajjaj's own clothing designs.
-Most recently, he’s also spotlighted international stars like Amadou & Mariam, Che Lovelace, and even Central Cee.
+Recurring figures include Gnawa musicians Asmaa Hamzaoui and Khadija Lgnawaia, who appear across both the My Rock Stars and My Maroc Stars series dressed in Hajjaj's own clothing designs, a detail that speaks to how intertwined his creative relationships are.
+More recently, he's also turned his lens toward international names like Amadou & Mariam, Che Lovelace, and Central Cee.

-Hajjaj has helped launch the careers of younger Moroccan artists, and his reputation in the country is that of a godfather of the creative scene, a photographer who has always used his platform to spotlight the people around him.
+The series traces back to something far simpler than art-world ambition: the instinct to document the people around him and celebrate them.
+Hajjaj has helped launch the careers of younger Moroccan artists, and his reputation in the country is that of a godfather of the creative scene, a photographer who has always used his platform to spotlight the people he loves.

 Omar Victor Diop + Himself (Senegal)